-The athletic values of the Lakota Local School District shall be communicated to student athletes, parents, and supporters through various means, including, but not restricted to, the student athlete handbook, the student information packet provided to all student athletes, and the district's athletic website.
+The athletic values of the Lakota Local School District shall be communicated to student athletes, parents, and supporters through various means, including, but not restricted to, the Student Athlete Handbook.
+The Student Athletic Handbook is available at the district and athletic websites.
+A paper copy is available, upon request, in the athletic office.